Every item on this page was chosen by The Fed & Fit team. The site may earn a commission on some products (read more here).

 - 1 T water

-After the 5 minutes of the salmon being on the stove, flip it over and transfer it to the over.
+- After the 5 minutes of the salmon being on the stove, flip it over and transfer it to the oven.
 Let it sit in the oven for approximately 8 minutes.

 - In a separate bowl, whisk the mustard, lemon juice, vinegar, and water to form the mustard.

 - When the 8 minutes are over, check the salmon by peering into the thickest part of the fillet to see that it meets your taste.
 This timing will give you a medium rare fillet – if you like yours more well-done, cook it longer in the oven.